-Vagus nerve, meaning wanderer in Latin, is the longest and most complex of the 12 cranial nerves.
+Vagus nerve, historically called the pneumogastric nerve, meaning wanderer in Latin, is the longest and most complex of the 12 cranial nerves.
 This CN X nerve runs from the brainstem through the face, neck, thorax, innervates the heart, gastrintestinal tract, the bladder, branching all the way to the pelvis base.
+Vagus, also known as the Buddha Nerve, regulates health by regulating many of the body functions by facilitating synthesis, release or action of various hormones in the body.

 To a degree, we are genetically predisposed to varying levels of vagal tone, but this still doesn’t mean that we cannot change it.
 Stimulation of vagus nerve plays a key role in the management of a wide range of body, brain and mental health issues.

-Although direct vagus nerve stimulation may require an electrical device, howbeit the simplest and the natural way is to increase vagal tone is by eliciting a parasympathetic nervous response.
+Although direct vagal nerve stimulation may require an electrical device, howbeit the simplest and the natural way is to increase vagal tone is by eliciting a parasympathetic nervous response.

 A certain amount of inflammation is normal after an injury or infection, but, some people experience an overabundance of inflammatory processes which can trigger multitude of health issues including autoimmune diseases, sepsis, heart attack, stroke, insulin resistance, tumor growth and organ damage.